NeCTAR-RC/nectar-training/package06/sections/storage.markdown

 {% img src=images/storageTypes.png, w=95, dim=percent, align=center %}

+1. **Saved in snapshot**: You may save the state of your instance with a "snapshot".
+However a snapshot does not include all types of storage.

-1. **Data Integrity**: how exposed your data is to hardware errors.
+2. **Data Integrity**: how exposed your data is to hardware errors.

-2. **Access**: there are two methods of access: either as a *BLOCK* level device (like attaching a hard drive to a computer) or *HTTP* where you use a client to *GET* or *POST* objects.
+3. **Access**: there are two methods of access: either as a *BLOCK* level device (like attaching a hard drive to a computer) or *HTTP* where you use a client to *GET* or *POST* objects.

-3. **Backed up**: is where there is a recoverable copy of a file available after a file is updated, deleted or damaged.
+4. **Backed up**: is where there is a recoverable copy of a file available after a file is updated, deleted or damaged.
 Backup typically refers to maintaining a completely separate backup system, where, for example, the backup system runs nightly and takes an incremental backup of any new data.

 As you can see, none of the data is backed up, so you will have to do backups yourself, which is subject to [Module 9][ModDoc9].
 However, Object Storage has a high data integrity, which is a form of protection against data loss as well.
 We will learn more about Object Storage later in this Module.